Identifying the Benefits from Home Ownership: A Swedish Experiment

 (with Johan Almenberg, Annamaria Lusardi, and Jenny Säve-Söderbergh).
 Latest version is CEPR Discussion Paper No. 14801 (May 2020).
 Previous version is NBER Working Paper No. 24935.

 VOX column based on previous draft.
-Accepted, Scandinavian Journal of Economics
+Forthcoming, Scandinavian Journal of Economics

 Limited Stock Market Participation Among Renters and Homeowners